 ……

-The Extended Buffer Size field together with the Buffer Size subfield in the Block Ack Parameter Set field indicates the number of buffers available for this particular TID, which is negotiated as defined in 35.3.8 (Block ack procedures in Multi-link operation), where the buffer size is Extended Buffer Size × 1024 + Buf-fer Size.
+The Extended Buffer Size field together with the Buffer Size subfield in the Block Ack Parameter Set field indicates the number of buffers available for this particular TID, which is negotiated as defined in 35.3.8 (Block ack procedures in Multi-link operation) and 35.4.2 (Block ack Procedure) (#10251.
+10550), where the buffer size is Extended Buffer Size × 1024 + Buf-fer Size.

 TGbe editor: Please change the title of 35.4.2 as follows:

-35.4.2 Block ack bitmap lengths
+35.4.2 Block ack Procedure (#10351)

-TGbe editor: Please add the following paragraphes at the beginning of 35.4.2:
+TGbe editor: Please add the following paragraphes at the beginning of 35.4.2:(#10351)

+The BA agreement setup between two EHT STAs where at least one of them is not affiliated with the MLD follows the procedure defined in 10.25 (Block acknowledgment (block ack)) and the following procediure:

+When a block ack agreement is established between two EHT STAs where at least one of them is not affiliated with the MLD, the originator may change the size of its transmission window (WinSizeO) so that the transmit window meets the following conditions:

+Is not greater than the buffer size indicated in the ADDBA Response frame.

+Is not greater than 1024 if the sender and receiver of the ADDBA Response frame are the EHT STAs.

+If the buffer size indicated in the ADDBA Response frame is smaller than the buffer size indicated in the ADDBA Request frame, the originator shall change the size of its transmission window (WinSizeO) such that:

+The transmission window is not greater than the buffer size indicated in the ADDBA Response frame.

+The transmission window is not greater than 1024 if the sender and the receiver of the ADDBA Response frame are EHT STAs.